equationlabs/blog.equationlabs.io/clafcsfpl000008l4d0zhe9fs.md

 ## Support Me
-If you like what you just read and you find it valuable, then you can buy me a coffee by clicking the link in the image below, I would be appreciated, git a click on the `sponsor` button or buy me a coffee below :') .
+If you like what you just read and you find it valuable, then you can buy me a coffee by clicking the link in the image below, I would be appreciated or you can become an sponsor :).

 %%[buy-me-a-coffee]